-UNLV School of Public Health professor Melva Thompson-Robinson teaches courses and mentors students in the area of social behavioral health and health disparities.
-Thompson-Robinson serves as the executive director of the Center for Health Disparities Research in the school of community health sciences, where she provides community leadership to address health disparities that exist in Southern Nevada as well as statewide, regionally, and nationally.
-She is co-editor of the Journal of Health Disparities Research and Practice, a nationally known peer reviewed publication.
+UNLV School of Public Health professor Melva Thompson-Robinson teaches courses and mentors students in the area of social behavioral health and health disparities that exist in Southern Nevada as well as statewide, regionally, and nationally.
+She is also co-editor of the Journal of Health Disparities Research and Practice, a nationally known peer reviewed publication.

 Thompson-Robinson has done extensive work in the area of sexual health and health disparities, particularly HIV prevention with African-Americans and communities of color.
 She is currently the project director for the Southern Nevada Teen Pregnancy Prevention Project, which is funded by the Office of Adolescent Health in the Office of the Assistant Secretary at the U.S. Department of Health and Human Services.
 The goal of this project is to improve the sexual and reproductive health of African-American youth ages 14-19 through the implementation of an evidence-based intervention through African-American faith-based organizations in Clark County.